paritytech/substrate-debug-kit/migration-dry-run/README.md

 - Needless to say, you need a locally synced node of your desired chain with unsafe RPCs open.

-- You always want your substrate to point to either the latest master (if you are right before a release), or a branch ahead of master (while developing a new feature that is not merged yet).
+- You always want your substrate to point to either the one being used in polkadot (if you are right before a release), or a branch ahead of master (while developing a new feature that is not merged yet).
+All in all though, as long as the substrate and polkadot placed next to each other compile against each other, it should be fine.

 - You need to have a path override (to the sibling substrate folder) for all the substrate dependencies in the current working directory (`./substrate-debug-kit/migration-dry-run/.cargo`).
 Also, you need to have the same one in your polkadot folder as well (`./polkadot/.cargo` -- I am not quite sure about the logic of these overrides, cargo warns that they are buggy, I just happen to know that this works).